yeefantan/ResNet-101T-for-HCR/README.md

 !["alt_text"](https://github.com/yeefantan/ResNet-101T-for-HCR/blob/main/figures/architecture.png "Architecture")
 Figure 1.
 Proposed pipeline architecture

-We have uploaded the experimental setup for data pre-processing, YOLO-v5 for text localization, ResNet-101T for text transcription, and NER for context recognition in the directory of "pipeline".
+We have uploaded the experimental setup for data pre-processing (noise processing, line removal, data augmentation, etc), YOLO-v5 for text localization, ResNet-101T for text transcription, and NER for context recognition in the directory of "pipeline".
 However, necessary changes would be necessary to re-use the code, (e.g. the data location).

 A side note: To use YOLO-v5, you must first label the data accordingly.
 The tool that we have used is LabelImg [2].
 A sample annotated image is as below.